 Jenni Rivera’s Second Life: The Billboard Cover Story

 The 43-year-old superstar filed for divorce from Loaiza two months before the crash, but the lawsuit says he continued to receive financial benefits from her.

-A call to Mark Velasquez, a San Diego attorney representing plane owner Starwood Management, wasn't immediately returned.
+An after-hours call seeking comment from Mark Velasquez, a San Diego attorney representing Starwood, wasn’t immediately returned.

 Among other things, the lawsuit claims that the 78-year-old pilot and the co-pilot weren’t licensed to fly paying passengers.
 Both died in the crash.